July 29th, 2021

-These Official Rules form a contract between Participants, on the one hand, and Activision and its affiliates who are engaged in operating the Tournament (collectively, the “Administration”), on the other hand.
-These Official Rules establish the general rules of online Tournament play and offline Tournament activities, including rules governing player eligibility, Tournament structure, prize awards, and player conduct.
-These Official Rules also contain limitations of liability, license grants, and other legally binding contractual terms that affect Participant rights and obligations.
+These Rules establish the general rules of online Tournament play and in-person Tournament activities, including rules governing player eligibility, Tournament structure, prize awards, and player conduct.
+These Rules also contain limitations of liability, license grants, and other legally binding contractual terms that affect Participant rights and obligations.

-THESE OFFICIAL RULES AND ALL DISPUTES RELATED TO OR ARISING OUT OF YOUR PARTICIPATION IN THE TOURNAMENT ARE GOVERNED BY A BINDING ARBITRATION CLAUSE AND A WAIVER OF CLASS ACTION RIGHTS IN SECTION 12 AS WELL AS LIMITATIONS OF LIABILITY AND RELEASE PROVISIONS IN SECTION 10.
-THESE CLAUSES AFFECT YOUR LEGAL RIGHTS AND REMEDIES, AND YOU SHOULD REVIEW THEM CAREFULLY BEFORE ACCEPTING THESE OFFICIAL RULES.
-If a provision of these Official Rules is or becomes illegal, invalid, or unenforceable in any jurisdiction, that shall not affect the validity or enforceability in that jurisdiction of any other provision of these Official Rules or the validity or enforceability in other jurisdictions of any other provision of these Official Rules.
+THESE RULES AND ALL DISPUTES RELATED TO OR ARISING OUT OF YOUR PARTICIPATION IN THE TOURNAMENT ARE GOVERNED BY A BINDING ARBITRATION CLAUSE AND A WAIVER OF CLASS ACTION RIGHTS IN SECTION 12 AS WELL AS LIMITATIONS OF LIABILITY AND RELEASE PROVISIONS IN SECTION 10.
+THESE CLAUSES AFFECT YOUR LEGAL RIGHTS AND REMEDIES, AND YOU SHOULD REVIEW THEM CAREFULLY BEFORE ACCEPTING THESE RULES.

-Violation of these Official Rules may subject a Participant to discipline, including, but not limited to game/match forfeitures, prize forfeitures, fines, disqualification/removal from current and future World Championship or other Activision Blizzard events and legal claims, at the Administration’s sole discretion, as further described herein.
+Violation of these Rules or any other applicable rules may subject a Participant to discipline, including, but not limited to game/match forfeitures, prize forfeitures, fines, disqualification/removal from current and future World Championship or other Activision Blizzard events and legal claims, at the Administration’s sole discretion and as further described herein.

 1.1 Acceptance.
-Each Player must agree to these Official Rules to participate in the Tournament.
-Players may accept these Official Rules by any one of the following methods.
+Each Player must agree to these Rules to participate in the Tournament.
+Players may accept these Rules by any one of the following methods:

 Terms of Service: https://www.activision.com/legal/terms-of-use